Skip to main content

 Cross-Language Test Vectors

-64 test vectors across 9 categories ensure byte-for-byte compatibility between Python, TypeScript, Go, and independent verifier implementations.
-Covers canonicalization (RFC 8785), Ed25519 signatures, SHA-256 hashing, timestamp normalization, receipt signing, chain linking, and Merkle tree construction.
+57 classical conformance vectors ensure byte-for-byte compatibility between the JavaScript, Go, and Python implementations and the offline verifier.
+Covers canonicalization (JCS-lineage), Ed25519 signatures, SHA-256 hashing, timestamp normalization, receipt signing, chain linking, and Merkle tree construction.